-Bing and Ellen have filed a series of legal appeals to challenge ludicrous DDOT permitting shenanigans since early 2016.
-Their appeals have been very unusual, since
+Bing and Ellen have filed a series of pro se (representing themselves) appeals to challenge DDOT permitting shenanigans.
+Their appeals have been very unusual,

-DC homeowners rarely take cases of official wrongdoing related to small construction projects to court, at least beyond the DC Office of Administrative Hearings level (where appeals can be filed for free).
-Ordinary citizens seldom deduce construction
+since DC homeowners rarely take cases of official wrongdoing related to small construction projects to court, at least beyond the Office of Administrative Hearings (OAH) level.
+At OAH, appeals are free and homeowners

-If nothing changes, Bing and Ellen likely have several more years of litigation before them if they want the time for their girls to age out of a beloved tree house.
-The legal documents
+If nothing changes, having made good progress in litigation, Bing and Ellen likely have several more years of it before them if they want the time for their girls to age out of their tree house.

-below are brimming with black humor for anybody pondering why statehood remains an elusive goal for DC.
-The parents have not retained counsel.
+The documents below are brimming with black humor for anybody pondering why statehood remains an elusive goal for the District of Columbia.